codetheuri/AgrovetPos/README.md

-## Django Point of Sale (POS) 💸
+## Django Point of Sale (POS) suited for Agrovet 💸

-A Point of Sale web app for businesses built with Python and Django for learning purposes.
+A Point of Sale web app for Agrovet built with Python and Django.

 <a><img src="https://user-images.githubusercontent.com/95726794/212497770-a3e241e7-0c77-4573-9d22-8f0ae813e958.png" width="70%" heigth="70%"></a>
 <br></br>